Chain 357 — One Stranger's Kidney Became 35 Transplants (2015)

 On January 6, 2015, Minneapolis attorney Kathy Hart gave a kidney to a stranger at the University of Minnesota Medical Center; by the time Guinness World Records closed the count that June, her single donation had cascaded through some 70 surgeries at 25 transplant centers into 35 transplants — the longest kidney chain ever verified.

 On January 6, 2015, Kathy Hart, a 48-year-old attorney from Minneapolis, gave a kidney to a stranger at the University of Minnesota Medical Center.
-By the time Guinness World Records closed the count on June 17, her donation had grown into 35 transplants performed in roughly 70 surgeries at 25 transplant centers across the United States — the longest kidney transplant chain ever verified.
+By the time Guinness World Records closed the count on June 17, her donation had grown into 35 transplants performed in roughly 70 surgeries at 25 transplant centers across the United States.
 The National Kidney Registry logged it as Chain 357.

-The mechanism deserves the explanation.
 Thousands of kidney patients have a loved one willing to donate — a husband, a sister — whose blood or tissue type does not match theirs.
-A registry can pair them: your donor gives to a compatible stranger, and that stranger's incompatible donor gives onward to the next.
-What the arithmetic needs to start is one kidney with no strings on it.
+A registry can pair them: one patient's donor gives to a compatible stranger, and that stranger's incompatible donor gives onward to the next.
+To start, the arrangement needs one kidney with no strings on it.
 Hart supplied that.
 She had learned at a yoga class about Jack, a 7-year-old boy who needed a transplant; she was not a match for him, and a teacher's challenge to 'go and give beyond your comfort zone' carried her the rest of the way to the registry's list.

 The chain ran for months.
 On March 26, with ABC's Nightline following, eight surgeons linked five hospitals in four states in a single day.
 The last recipient of that day was Mitzi Neyens, a 77-year-old Wisconsin woman; her kidney came from Matt Crane, 55, of suburban Philadelphia, who donated on behalf of his wife Michele.
-Press accounts that spring counted 34 transplants, 68 people, and 26 hospitals; Guinness's verified final count, once the chain formally closed in June, is 35 transplants across 25 centers.
-The one-unit spread is bookkeeping about when the books closed, and we note it rather than smooth it.
+Press accounts that spring counted 34 transplants, 68 people, and 26 hospitals; Guinness's final count, once the chain formally closed in June, is 35 transplants across 25 centers.

 The Algorithm